chamrun/ClashRoyale/README.md

 The objective of the game is to use a deck of cards featuring Clash of Clans troops, spells and defenses to defeat other players.

 We hope you enjoy playing Clash Royale as much as we enjoyed creating it.
-If you have any feedback or encounter any issues while playing, please don't hesitate to let us know."
+If you have any feedback or encounter any issues while playing, please don't hesitate to let us know.

 ![Sign_up_screenshot](/ScreenShots/1-SignUp.jpg)